raqqa/irssi-ipdetective/README.md

 #### geoipupdate (recommended)

-[geoipupdate] (https://github.com/maxmind/geoipupdate), follow instructions there for installation
+* [geoipupdate] (https://github.com/maxmind/geoipupdate), follow instructions there for installation

-Replace the /usr/local/etc/GeoIP.conf (on Debian/Ubuntu at least) with the below GeoIP.conf
+* Replace the /usr/local/etc/GeoIP.conf (on Debian/Ubuntu at least) with the below GeoIP.conf

-Then sudo geoipupdate
+* sudo geoipupdate

+OR

+* Download the GeoLite ASN (optional) and GeoLite Country manually from [GeoLite Legacy Downloadable Databases] (http://dev.maxmind.com/geoip/legacy/geolite/)
+* Extract to /usr/share/GeoIP (or another place, but change settings according to Configuration section below), do not change the names of the files (GeoLiteASNum.dat & GeoLiteCountry.dat)

 ##### My GeoIP.conf for installing country and AS GeoLite databases